TampaBayDesigners/design-challenges-2020/content/blog/week-2/index.md

 - Branding to help guide how the interface components will be styled
 - Illustrations for onboarding, empty states, etc.
 - An intuitive user experience
-- Motion to help seamless design affordances, etc.
+- Motion for seamless design affordances, etc.